SteveUseful/ShopifyExampleDevDoc/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

     |--------------------|-------------|
     | maxmemory-policy   | noeviction  |

-> **Note:** The default policy of the `noeviction` setting prevents data eviction when memory limits are reached.
-Since the Pod must be restarted to apply updated ConfigMap values, configuration values may initially display as defaults.
+> The default policy of the `noeviction` setting prevents data eviction when memory limits are reached.
+The 'ConfigMap' values are not yet reflected because the 'Redis Pod' must be restarted for updated 'ConfigMap' values to take effect.

-4. Delete and recreate the Redis Pod to apply the updated ConfigMap values:
+4. Restart the 'redis pod' to apply updated 'ConfigMap' values by deleting and redeploying:

    **Terminal**
     ```shell